cawel/notes-binder/en/documentaries/The Story of India/Episode 6 - Freedom and Liberation.md

 ## Context
 * India divided into many princely states
 * Moguls were still in the North
-* the British and the French are fighting fighting in South India
+* the British and the French are fighting in South India
 * Tamils are caught in the fire
 * key to the British empire was the fort of Madras

 ## 1799: British victory
 * a victory after the great battles in South India at Seringapatam
-* a crucial turning point for East India company (profits will soon increase)
+* a crucial turning point for the East India company (profits will soon increase)
-* British controlled Bengal: opium, textiles
+* the British controlled Bengal: opium, textiles
 * Bengal became a mainstay of British imperialism
-* the British started to recovery of the ancient Indian past
+* the British started the recovery of the ancient Indian past
 * Major General Charles Stuart, nickname "Hindu Stuart", worshipped Hindu gods
 * mixed Hindu-Muslim culture in the Ganges Plains